dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 By convention [@bpf-register-architecture], `R1` is used for the first argument to the call of `bpf_probe_read` (built-in function "4"), and `R2` is used for the second argument. `R6` is used as a temporary register, to store the value of `R10`, which is the frame pointer.
-From earlier in the disassembly code, we can see where the byte array is initialized.

 | Register | x86 reg | Description                   |
 |----------|---------|-------------------------------|